cabinetoffice/national-leadership-centre-terraform/rds/README.md

 This creates a SG and RDS instance

-The initial username and password are set in the vars file or on command line and later can be added to vault when the cluster is up
+The initial username and password are set in the vars file or on command line and later can be added to vault when the cluster is up.

-A new user should also be created with more limited permissions to just the connect db
+A new user should also be created with more limited permissions to just the connect db.

 ```
 CREATE USER 'connect'@'%' IDENTIFIED BY 'A_NEW_PASSWORD';
 GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, INDEX, ALTER, CREATE TEMPORARY TABLES ON connect;
 ```

 Then save the user and password into vault

 ```
 12:46 $ VAULT_ADDR=https://localhost:8200/ VAULT_CACERT=ca.pem vault kv put secret/service/connect @vault-kv-write.json